 - d.
 A pre-construction wildlife survey should be performed at the project site to search for woodrat nests.
 If no nests are detected, no further avoidance measures are warranted. - e.
 If a woodrat nest is detected, it should be mapped in relation to the proposed limits of work.
 If the nest can be avoided, it should be isolated from the work zone by installation of wildlife exclusion fencing (WEF). - f.
 If a woodrat nest is in the work zone and it cannot be avoided, site clearing should be performed during the non-breeding season (e.g., September 1 through November 30).
-During the non-breeding season, the nest should be disassembled by hand and the nest materials (e.g., sticks) removed and disposed of off-site.
+During the non-breeding season, the nest should be disassembled by hand and the nest

+- materials (e.g., sticks) removed and disposed of off-site.
 Any adult animals will be passively relocated into the adjacent woodland habitat.
 This work should be performed by a qualified biologist in coordination with the CDFW. - g.
 If site clearing must proceed during the breeding season, it will be necessary to determine whether or not the nest is currently occupied.
 This may be done by direct observation over the course of at least two evenings no more than 48 hours prior to nest disassembly.
 Direct observation may consist of installation of wildlife cameras at the nest or by a biologist on the ground.
 If no animals are observed, the nest may be disassembled by hand.
 If, during the process of disassembling the nest, live animals are encountered, nest materials should be replaced on top of the nest and the effort abandoned.
 Nest may not be disassembled if young woodrats are present.
-Construction must then be postponed until the end of the breeding season.
-Special-Status Bats.
-Prior to the removal of mature trees or the demolition or renovation of structures, the measures outlined below should be performed.
+Construction must then be postponed until the end of the breeding season. - MM BIO-3: Significant Tree Protection.
+As part of the required Tree Removal Permit application process, the project applicant shall submit a Tree Protection Plan (TPP) prepared by a certified arborist to ensure the protection of oak and all other significant trees that are proposed to remain on the project site.
+The TPP shall include provisions for the protection of such trees during site preparation, grading, utility installation, and construction activities.
+Additionally, the TPP shall include specific measures for the monitoring of the protected trees and planted landscape trees for a period of time determined by the certified arborist.